marco262/my_wiki/data/class/cleric.md

 ## Healers and Warriors

 Divine magic, as the name suggests, is the power of the gods, flowing from them into the world.
 Clerics are conduits for that power, manifesting it as miraculous effects.
-The gods don't grant this pow er to everyone who seeks it, but only to those chosen to fulfill a high calling.
+The gods don't grant this power to everyone who seeks it, but only to those chosen to fulfill a high calling.

 Harnessing divine magic doesn't rely on study or training.
 A cleric might learn formulaic prayers and ancient rites, but the ability to cast cleric spells relies on devotion and an intuitive sense of a deity's wishes.

 Clerics combine the helpful magic of healing and inspiring their allies with spells that harm and hinder foes.
 They can provoke awe and dread, lay curses of plague or poison, and even call down flames from heaven to consume their enemies.
-For those evildoers who will benefit most from a m ace to the head, clerics depend on their com bat training to let them wade into melee with the pow er of the gods on their side.
+For those evildoers who will benefit most from a mace to the head, clerics depend on their com bat training to let them wade into melee with the power of the gods on their side.

 ## Divine Agents

 Not every acolyte or officiant at a temple or shrine is a cleric.
 Some priests are called to a simple life of temple service, carrying out their gods' will through prayer and sacrifice, not by magic and strength of arms.
-In some cities, priesthood amounts to a political office, viewed as a stepping stone to higher positions of authority and involving no com m union with a god at all.
+In some cities, priesthood amounts to a political office, viewed as a stepping stone to higher positions of authority and involving no communion with a god at all.
 True clerics are rare in most hierarchies.

 When a cleric takes up an adventuring life, it is usually because his or her god demands it.
 Pursuing the goals of the gods often involves braving dangers beyond the walls of civilization, smiting evil or seeking holy relics in ancient tombs.
 Many clerics are also expected to protect their deities' worshipers, which can mean fighting rampaging orcs, negotiating peace between warring nations, or sealing a portal that would allow a demon prince to enter the world.